 However, if you’re new to the business of face photography, you may consider investing in a few pieces of gear before getting started.

 What Equipment Do I Need For Headshots on a Smartphone?

 First, you should consider using a tripod to help eliminate camera shake.
 Your headshots won’t look professional if they’re blurry, so you want all the stability you can get.
 Depending on where you’re shooting, you should consider either a tabletop or a full-size tripod.
-Click here to see the best of the best phone tripods in a variety of sizes.

 What’s the Ideal Headshot Background